How to Visit Magnetic Island (Australia) in One Day?

 Photo: Travel In Culture

-The WWII Fort Complex is accessible on the Forts Walk Magnetic Island, Australia | Photo: Travel In Culture
+The WWII Fort Complex is accessible on the Forts Walk, Magnetic Island, Australia | Photo: Travel In Culture

-It was operated by the Australian Coast Artillery Units from 1943 until the end of the Pacific War in 1945.
+The fort was operated by the Australian Coast Artillery Units from 1943 until the end of the Pacific War in 1945.
 Today, the Fort Complex is listed on the Queensland Heritage Register.

 10-day Queensland itinerary